telerik/report-server-docs/dotnet-docs/docker-installation.md

 1. Download the archive `Telerik_ReportServer_Net_NonWindows_{Report Server version}.zip` from [your Telerik account](https://www.telerik.com/account/downloads/product-download?product=REPSERVER).
 1. Unzip the archive.
 The content gets deployed in two folders `ReportServer` and `ReportServiceAgent`.
-1. Open the `powershell` and navigate to the subfolder `ReportServer`.
+1. Open the `Powershell` and navigate to the subfolder `ReportServer`.
 1. Run the command `docker build -t telerik-report-server:local .` in Powershell to build the Report Server Manager image.
 1. Navigate to the subfolder `ReportServiceAgent`.
 1. Run the command `docker build -t telerik-report-server-agent:local .` in Powershell to build the Report Server ServiceAgent image.